At the Movies (Australian TV program)

-At the Movies is an Australian television program on ABC hosted by film critics Margaret Pomeranz and David Stratton, where they discussed the films opening in theatres that week.
+At the Movies is an Australian television program on ABC that was hosted by film critics Margaret Pomeranz and David Stratton and presented from 2004 to 2014, where they discussed the films opening in theatres that week.

 History

 The program, which began in mid-2004, is a continuation of the pair's earlier program The Movie Show, which aired on SBS One from 1986 to 2004.
 The pair left SBS after expressing dissatisfaction with high-level decisions.

 The weekly half-hour program consists of film reviews and discussions as well as interviews with cast and crew members.
 The hosts also occasionally broadcast from film events such as the Cannes Film Festival.

 The pair's 25 years of presenting film reviews on television was celebrated in a special show on 26 October 2011, filmed before an audience and special guests, hosted by Cate Blanchett and Geoffrey Rush.

 On 16 September 2014, Stratton and Pomeranz announced they would be retiring at the end of the 2014 series.
 The final episode aired on 9 December 2014, and Stratton and Pomeranz said farewell to over 700,000 viewers, making it one of the most-watched season finales on the ABC in the history of the station.